charmoniumQ/PROBE/docs/benchmark_suite/README.md

 pagestyle: plain
 papersize: letter
 abstract: >
-  Computational provenance has man important applications, especially to reproducibiliy.
+  Computational provenance has many important applications, especially to reproducibiliy.
   System-level provenance collectors claim to be able to track provenance data without requiring the user to change anything about their application.
   Anecdotally, however, system-level provenance collectors are not commonly used in computational science.
   This work aims to bring research in provenance collection closer to practice by evaluating prior work on a common benchmark subset and identifying gaps in prior work.